beeryt/astropy/docs/coordinates/index.rst

 .. include:: references.txt

 ..
 We call EarthLocation.of_site here first to force the downloading
-.. of sites.json so that future doctest output isn't clutted with
+.. of sites.json so that future doctest output isn't cluttered with
 ..
 "Downloading ... [done]".
 This can be removed once we have a better
 .. way of ignoring output lines based on pattern-matching, e.g.:
 .. https://github.com/astropy/pytest-doctestplus/issues/11